Mayoralty of Rob Ford: Conflict of interest trial

 In August 2010, the City of Toronto's integrity commissioner ruled that then-Councillor Ford had not followed City Council's Code of Conduct by using official letterhead and other council resources in fund-raising letters for his football foundation.
 Ford had accepted $3,150 on behalf of the foundation and the commissioner indicated that Ford should pay back the money.
 On August 25, 2010, the City Council discussed the integrity commissioner's report and voted 26–10 for Ford to return the money.
-Following the meeting, Ford forwarded letters from several donors to the integrity commissioner expressing their wishes that they did not want repayment.
-By February 2012, Ford had not paid the amount and the matter was raised at a February 7, 2012 City Council meeting.

 Ford spoke and voted at the February 7 meeting as City Council voted "[t]hat City Council rescind the previous decision made under Item CC52.1 and direct that no further action be taken on this matter", which carried by majority, 22 voting Yes, 12 No, with 11 absent.
 In March 2012, a complaint was filed by Paul Magder from Toronto alleging that Ford's actions in voting at the February 2012 Council meeting had violated the Ontario Municipal Conflict of Interest Act (MCIA).

 The lawsuit came to trial in Ontario Superior Court in September 2012.
 Ontario Superior Court Judge Hackland ruled that Ford had violated the MCIA and declared his seat vacant, the decision stayed to allow an appeal.
 Ford appealed the decision and the Ontario Superior Court upheld Ford's appeal.
 The judges declared that the original judge had erred because the financial judgment was not under the City of Toronto Act or the Council Code of Conduct.
 Further, the sanction was beyond the authority of the City Council to enact.
 Magder filed an appeal of the decision to the Canadian Supreme Court, but the Court declined to hear the appeal.